luc-github/esp3d.io/src/docs/ESP3D-WebUI/Version_3.X/documentation/api/extensions/index.md

    - "type" (mandatory)
    - "label" (mandatory)
    - "value" (mandatory) a boolean value
-   - "help" (optionnel) a string with a help text in tooltip
+   - "help" (optionnal) a string with a help text in tooltip
-   - "depend" (optionnel) this is not supported in the modal dialog, but used in interface tab to show or hide a field based on the value of another field
+   - "depend" (optionnal) this is not supported in the modal dialog, but used in interface tab to show or hide a field based on the value of another field

 3. "group":
 Supported in the modal dialog is used to group fields together, it may contain any type of fields but not another group